explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

 I prepared for two weeks and went to London for the Amazon interview which took place from 2PM to 7PM (they also had morning sessions from 8 to 1PM).

-On the day, I was invited to a small meeting room and on the door, it says “Welcome, [My Name]”.
-One of the interviewer says “you are going to stay in this room for the rest of the day and you are free to get a drink or food/fruits in the kitchen…”.
-Amazon has provided free food/fruit/drinks but I didn’t take a chance I guess I was a bit nervous.
+On the day, I was invited to a small meeting room and on the door, it says ï¿½Welcome, [My Name]ï¿½.
+One of the interviewer says ï¿½you are going to stay in this room for the rest of the day and you are free to get a drink or food/fruits in the kitchenï¿½ï¿½.
+Amazon has provided free food/fruit/drinks but I didnï¿½t take a chance I guess I was a bit nervous.

 Each interview took around 40 minutes followed by 10 minutes question time and 10 minutes break.
 The first around, there were two interviewers one of them was like getting familiar with the interviewing process.
 The last round was the manager you might work with if you are successful.
-The second round, it was basically all the behaviour questions where the interviewer asked you all the stories to see if you are a culture fit e.g. describe a time that you don’t agree with your manager and how did you cope with that.
-There are no right/wrong answers but you have to prepare at least 10 stories beforehand – you don’t want to tell a same story to all interviewers (I guess they will meet later and share the answers).
+The second round, it was basically all the behaviour questions where the interviewer asked you all the stories to see if you are a culture fit e.g. describe a time that you donï¿½t agree with your manager and how did you cope with that.
+There are no right/wrong answers but you have to prepare at least 10 stories beforehand ï¿½ you donï¿½t want to tell a same story to all interviewers (I guess they will meet later and share the answers).

 I was asked to write the code on the paper and the interviewers will meantime type on their laptop.
 And they took away your answer sheets at the end of the interview.

 Before you arrive at Interview, you need to print out and sign a NDA agreement.
-But I think it would be OK if you don’t because they will give you a copy to sign onsite.
+But I think it would be OK if you donï¿½t because they will give you a copy to sign onsite.

 Each interview will ask you behaviour questions apart from technical questions but each will focus on different aspects.
 In general, you need to be very familiar with data structures e.g. trees, hash tables, queue etc. You also need to design some prototypes that can be scalable (Amazon deals with huge amount of data every day and being scalable is something they are very interested in).